What is a stem of a plant? Types, full information

 Cells that divide continuously are called meristematic tissue.

-Now the apical bud keeps on dividing and the length of the stem increases.
-This means this bud which is working to increase the length of the stem.
-But the axillary bud divides to form a leaf and the stem-like structure in the center of the leaf is called the midrib.
+Now, the apical bud keeps on dividing, and the length of the stem increases.
+This means this bud is working to increase the length of the Stem.
+However, the axillary bud divides to form a leaf, and the stem-like structure in the center of the leaf is called the midrib.

-And the loose green part of the leaf is called the lamina or leaf blade.
+The loose green part of the leaf is called the lamina or leaf blade.
 This star gradually gets destroyed.
-When the lamina is destroyed, the midrib continues to grow further and a structure called a branch is formed.
+When the lamina is destroyed, the midrib continues to grow further, and a structure called a branch is formed.

-Now there are nodes and internodes on this branch also.
+Now, there are nodes and internodes on this branch.
 There is an axillary bud at the node and an apical bud at the apex, which divides and enlarges the apical part.
 But which is axillary bud?
-It is of two types.
-Leaf bud and flower bud.
-The leaf bud divides to form a leaf and the floral bud produces a flower.
+It is of two types: leaf bud and flower bud.
+The leaf bud divides to form a leaf, and the floral bud produces a flower.

 The function of the Stem of a plant –

-How many types of stems of a plant?
+How many types of stems are there in a plant?

-The stem which is completely situated in the air above the ground is called the aerial stem.
-Such a stem has branches, leaves, flowers, and fruits.
-Like – rose, hawthorn, grapes, etc.
+The Stem, which is completely situated in the air on the ground, is called the aerial Stem.
+Such a stem has branches, leaves, flowers, and fruits like – roses, hawthorn, grapes, etc.

 What is a semi-aerial stem of a plant?

-Those stems have some part inside the ground and some part outside the ground in the air, then such stem is called semi-aerial stems.
-For example – grass, hyacinth, strawberry, pistia, etc.
+Those stems have some part inside the ground and some part outside the ground in the air, so such stems are called semi-aerial stems—for example – grass, hyacinth, strawberry, pistia, etc.

-We have seen in stem function that some stems are storing food and these stems modify themselves to store food.
-For example – potato, turmeric, ginger, zamikand, etc. These stems are found underground, hence they are called underground stems.
+We have seen in stem function that some stems store food, and these stems modify themselves to store food.
+Examples include potato, turmeric,ginger, and zamikand.
+These items are found underground; hence, they are called underground stems.
 The zaminkand plant has the longest flower on earth, and the Rafflesia flower is the biggest.

 modifications of stems of a plant